ayushgun/option-pricer/README.md

 1. Ensure that [Python](https://www.python.org/downloads/) and [pip](https://pypi.org/project/pip/) is installed on the machine.

-2. Move to the API directory with `cd api` and start the API with `cargo run`.
+2. Start the API with the script: `./pricer.sh start`.

 3. Move to the test suite directory with `cd tests`.
 Then, install the test suite dependencies with `pip3 install -r requirements.txt`.